Bimaristan

 While the classical Bimaristans were established in cities like Baghdad, Damascus and Cairo, the spirit of holistic and faith informed care travelled with Muslim scholars, spiritual leaders and communities across the world.

-The Bimaristans in South Africa establised by these exiled scholars were contextual expressions of a deeper tradition, shaped by the diverse community.
+From the seventeenth century onward, Islamic traditions of healing and community service took root in South Africa and developed into contextual expressions of a deeper tradition, shaped by the diverse community.
 Care was understood as relational, communal and rooted in shared humanity.

 Fountain For Humanity Inspired by Bimaristans